python/cpython/Doc/library/framework.rst

 .. method:: Window.open()

    Override this method to open a window.
-Store the MacOS window-id in :attr:`self.wid` and call the :meth:`do_postopen` method to register the window with the parent application.
+Store the Mac OS window-id in :attr:`self.wid` and call the :meth:`do_postopen` method to register the window with the parent application.